joshuabode/minfix/README.md

   one process waits at a time).

 ### Multiprocessing scheduler

 - The scheduler supports up to **17 processes** (16 client processes + 1 init), with
   clients sleeping at intervals to rate-limit outgoing orders.

+### Matching engine software design

+- Uses a memory pool and free list (implemented as a stack) to allocate orders which minimises matching latency and maximises order capacity
+- Uses two linked list structures for the order book, maintaining sort with linear search on each insertion.

 ---